-Iowa Part D plans cover prescriptions when Medicare or Medigap doesn’t.
+Iowa Part D provides prescription drug plans since Original Medicare coverage and Medigap health insurance doesn’t.
 They help those with limited incomes afford expensive medications and are entirely separate from Medicare Part A, Part B, or Advantage plans.

 Clear Spring has a higher premium of $16.60 and a deductible of $480.
-This plan has a low 2-star rating.
-It covers over-the-counter costs as well.
+This plan has a low 2-star rating, and it covers over-the-counter costs as well.

 Wellcare has a lower monthly premium of $10.60 and a higher 3-star rating from Medicare.
 The deductible for this plan is also $480.
 Its Over-The-Counter benefit allows you to purchase many medical supplies through insurance.

 Aetna is the cheapest plan, with a $6.80 monthly premium.
 This 3-star plan has the usual deductible of $480.
-If your income is over a certain amount, there may be extra charges.
+If your income is over a certain amount, extra charges may exist.

 The Special Needs Plans (SNPs) offered by Medicare are a distinct type of Medicare Advantage plan sold in Des Moines, Iowa.
 They are available to people with special needs, disabilities, or chronic illnesses.

 Humana has a plan in the area with a $0 monthly premium.
-It has a maximum out-of-pocket cost (MOOP) of $3,450.
-It is a Local PPO plan with dual eligibility.
-Dual eligibility means it is available to anyone who qualifies for both Medicare and Medicaid.
+Its maximum out-of-pocket cost (MOOP) of $3,450, and a Local PPO plan with dual eligibility.
+Dual eligibility is available to anyone who qualifies for both Medicare and Medicaid.

 Aetna also has a plan in the area with a $0 premium.
-The MOOP of this plan is much higher at $7,550.
-This HMO plan is also open to Medicare and Medicaid-qualifying individuals.
+The MOOP of this plan is much higher at $7,550, and this HMO plan is also open to Medicare and Medicaid-qualifying individuals.

 UnitedHealthcare is another SNP in the area.
-It has a monthly premium of $38.90, significantly higher than the others.
-Its MOOP is $1,800 for the year, which is lower than Humana or Aetna.
+It has a monthly premium of $38.90, significantly higher than the others, and its MOOP is $1,800 for the year, which is lower than Humana or Aetna.
 This Local PPO plan is only available to those in an institution or nursing home.

-How to Sign Up for Supplemental Medicare in Des Moines, Iowa
+How to sign up for Medicare plans in Des Moines, Iowa

-Supplemental Medicare is a great way to get the health coverage you need without having to pay for a full-blown healthcare plan.
+Supplemental Medicare is a great way to get health coverage without paying for a full-blown healthcare plan.

-In Des Moines, Iowa, and across the United States, agents work with all major insurance carriers free of charge so that you can find the best supplemental Medicare plan for your budget.
+In Des Moines, Iowa, and across the United States, our licensed insurance agents work with all the notable insurance companies free of charge so that you can find the best supplemental Medicare health plan for your budget.